b-aragu/b-aragu/README.md

 ## Hi there, I'm Antony Baragu👋

-I'm a computer science student at Multimedia University of Kenya with a passion for coding and problem-solving.
-I'm always looking for new challenges and opportunities to learn and grow my skills.

-### Skills
-Am in the process  of learning  the following:
-- Programming languages: C++, Python, Java, JavaScript
-- Web development: HTML, CSS, Bootstrap, React
-- Database: MySQL, MongoDB
-- Operating Systems: Windows, Linux

-### Projects
+I'm a passionate computer science student with a knack for turning lines of code into innovative solutions.
+My toolbox includes languages like Python and Java, and I'm well-versed in creating dynamic websites using HTML, CSS, and JavaScript.
+I thrive on tackling complex problems, armed with a strong understanding of data structures and algorithms.
+Whether it's crafting elegant software, diving into databases, or collaborating in a team, I'm here to bring your tech dreams to life.
+Let's code the future together!

 Here are some of my notable projects: